 Here again, you would notice that the features on all figures are very Greek.
 So either there was a lot of Greek influence in India at that point in time.
 Or the artists were Greek so the influence.
 It is also possible that these were the general features and our current day features have evolved from there.
 On top of the hill are ruins of a temple which it appears is from the Gupta period.
 Again a huge pillar was found there, similar to the Ashoka pillar at Sanchi.
 On your way down you can see a rest house which was built by the king of Gwalior about 100 years ago.

 Gateway Retreat is an MP tourism hotel, which is quite well maintained and managed.
 It is at walking distance from the monument.
 You can go for an early morning walk around the Stupa from here.
 I am quite impressed with most MP tourism properties, and their hospitality.
-They are giving good competition to the private players.
-I am sure most other state tourism boards in India can take few lessons from MP tourism.
+They are giving good competition to private players.
+I am sure most other state tourism boards in India can take a few lessons from MP tourism.
 Sanchi attracts only about 1 lakh tourists a year.
 Most of it is school children or Buddhist from Sri Lanka.
 This figure can definitely be improved, probably not many people know about this place.

 Tropic Of Cancer